JoelWoodcock/dev-docs-qa/docs/javascript-sdk/getting-started.md

 Probably needs a guide on how to edit the widget instead of this i.e. how to make a service/events journey, simple routing changes, basic layout changes, etc.

+Questions:
+What do I do now that I'm hosting my widget locally? - Edit it How do I edit it? - Open it in a text editor - Which?, what's that?
+What files do what? - explain file structure - where can I edit what?
+How do I change my journey route? - What pages work with what company/setup? - How do I make a services/event widget?
+How do I edit the layout/structure of each page?
+How do I edit the text on each page?
+How do I edit the colours/fonts/whatever?
+How do I add my logos/pictures/web links to each page?
+What do I do with it once I have finished editing it? - host it somewhere!

 # How it Works

 The BookingBug JavaScript API is in fact built on top of the Google library [AngularJS](https://angularjs.org/).